roytang/blog/content/replies/2013/05/ca5pjka/index.md

 - Games
 ---

 I was a bit bored so I did some counting.
-Of the games on this list:\n\nxbox360 - 36 games, 2 exclusives\n\nxbox one - 7 games, 1 exclusive\n\nps3 - 44 games, 8 exclusives\n\nps4 - 10 games, 3 exclusives\n\nvita - 6 games, 2 exclusives (this makes me sad)\n\nwiiu - 22 games, 9 exclusives\n\n3ds - 15 games, 8 exclusives\n\npc - 50 games, 20 exclusives
+Of the games on this list:

+xbox360 - 36 games, 2 exclusives

+xbox one - 7 games, 1 exclusive

+ps3 - 44 games, 8 exclusives

+ps4 - 10 games, 3 exclusives

+vita - 6 games, 2 exclusives (this makes me sad)

+wiiu - 22 games, 9 exclusives

+3ds - 15 games, 8 exclusives

+pc - 50 games, 20 exclusives